What to See in South sardinia

 3. The Historical Sites of south Sardinia

-Someone will tell you that apart from the beaches there is not much to see in Sardinia…what a jerk!
-(Sorry but this Absolutely Not True;-)
+If Someone tells you that apart from the beaches there is not much to see in Sardinia…tell him he’s wrong!
+This is Absolutely Not True;-)

 The ancient city of Nora rises on the promontory of Capo Pula in the extreme south of Sardinia.
 An important center that thanks to its favorable position allowed trade between Mediterranean ports.
 Over 3000 years of history.
 Still well preserved with excavations still in progress.